 Massachusetts First Offense OUI

-- Do not let the urge to just want to get this over with, prevent you from understand the law and defenses to an OUI charge in Massachusetts.
+Do not let the urge to just get this over with prevent you from first understanding the law and legal defenses that are available to you.

-Attorney DelSignore has represented numerous individuals charged with a Massachusetts 1st Offense OUI/DUI, will take the time to explain the license implications, consequences for subsequent offenses and will completely review your case to determine the strengths and weaknesses of the Commonwealth’s case and to assist you in deciding how to proceed in court.
+Attorney DelSignore has represented numerous individuals charged with a Massachusetts 1st Offense OUI/DUI and will completely review your case to determine the strengths and weaknesses of the Commonwealth’s case to assist you in deciding how to proceed in court.